Average viewing:• 3–5 seconds in total

 the message fails.

-The brain notices contrast, not style.
+The brain notices contrast.
 Even with strong contrast and improved baseline readability, supporting text and secondary details often break down at highway speeds due to motion, distance, and limited viewing time.

 • Light text on dark backgrounds